-For urban areas results are coherent with literature (Kwan, 98; de Vries et al. 09) as negative exponential function gets the best results.
+For urban areas, results are coherent with literature (Kwan, 98; de Vries et al. 09): negative exponential function gets the best results.

-For suburban and downtown areas results are less unexpected.
-Following Kwan (1998), for suburban areas the power function should be the best function.
-However, the negative exponential function is better.
-As we explain, we use the internal postal categorization to organize the postal point.
-Our result suggest suburban areas are more urban point than suburban.
-Concerning downtown areas, the R2 level is moderate indicating results are significantly weaker than for urban area for example.
+For suburban and downtown areas, results are more unexpected.
+According to Kwan (1998), for suburban areas the power function should be the best function.
+However, in our case, the negative exponential function is better.
+As we explain, we use the internal postal categorization to qualify the postal point.
+Our results suggest areas identified as suburban by La Poste are closest to urban areas than suburban ones if we consider the definition given by Kwan.
+Concerning downtown areas, the R2 level is moderate indicating our results are significantly weaker than for urban areas for example.
 Choukroun (1975) cited by de Vries et al. (2009), explain the power function significance pointing out the impact of the users' preferences heterogeneity and in particular the use of various travel modes.
 In our survey, it seems that in downtown areas around 50% of the postal point are walker and the rest public transport or car users.

-The calibration of these functions was based on the EPL survey performed in December 2015 at six PO in the Lyon metropolitan area with a final sample of 970 respondents
+The calibration of these functions was based on a survey performed in December 2015 in six post offices in the Lyon metropolitan area with a final sample of 970 respondents.

 The impact of the size of the area is also integrated into the results.
 First, an "intrazone" distance corresponding to $\pi(r^2)/2$ was considered.
-Moreover, to avoid overvaluing the accessibility of larger areas mainly located in the periphery, we adjusted the results by surface area by dividing accessibility by the inverse of the surface area.
+Moreover, to avoid overvaluing the accessibility of larger areas mainly located in the periphery, we adjusted the results by dividing accessibility by the inverse of the surface area.